 Robert's theoretical work mainly relates to Kant, Husserl, Heidegger and Heelan, ontology, phenomenology, concepts of

-truth, the hermeneutic philosophy of science and the foundations of business research methods.
+truth, the foundations of psychology, the hermeneutic philosophy of science and innovations in business research methods.
 Some of his research is about decision-maing techniques, curriculum theory and curriculum design, pedagogy

 Some papers are availale at: